June 1, 2014 Hasidim in media: ‘Fading Gigolo’

 #3 Curlies and Fringes – those everyday clothes that are so ordinary in the Hasidic world, pop off the story, it’s as if the fringes and curlies are filmed in 3-D. Not only are they referenced consistently, but they also look like someone who never touched a roller tried to curl two strands of hair.

-#5 Challah – The Hasidic female homemaker is predictably, captured making Challah.
-Even though her cooking and baking repertoire covers a whole shelf worth of recipe books, in the Hollywood mind she must be always making challah.
+#5 Challah – The Hasidic female homemaker is, predictably, captured making challah.
+Even though her cooking and baking repertoire cover a whole shelf worth of recipe books, in the Hollywood mind she must be always making challah.
 Avigal is seen kneading dough while talking to Woody Allen.
 It doesn’t matter much that no one hand-kneads their challah dough anymore.
 No one talks to Woody Allen either, so it’s fair.

 And of course, there is a picture of Rabbis hanging on her kitchen wall, which brings us back to #2.

 #10 Rabbinic courts – in this scene, Woody Allen is not only taken before a court of Hasidic rabbis, he even has a secular Jewish lawyer represent him.
-The rabbinic court of the scene is like an underground court room, with three rabbis up front, a gavel, a box for the defendant, an audience seating area.
-The head rabbi is wearing his weekend hat, the shtreimel, which the peak of absurdity.
+The rabbinic court of the scene is like an underground courtroom, with three rabbis upfront, a gavel, a box for the defendant, an audience seating area.
+The head rabbi is wearing his weekend hat, the shtreimel, which is the peak of absurdity.
 Murray, a secular Jew, defends Woody Allen to the rabbis.
-The rabbis inquire in loud talmudic voices “But was there fornication?” over and over again.
+The rabbis inquire in loud Talmudic voices “But was there fornication?” over and over again.
 Murray, on the other hand, argued that sex is bad, and that bad is good.
 The scene is so preposterous and unbelievably ridiculous, I thought I’ll fall out of my chair laughing.
-Of course it is fun to entertain the thought that there is an organized underground comic society like that, with rabbis who investigate private sex lives, because it’s so entertaining to watch.
-But in reality life isn’t scripted for entertainment all all of Hollywood’s fun imagining is just that – Hollywood.
+Of course, it is fun to entertain the thought that there is an organized underground comic society like that, with rabbis who investigate private sex lives because it’s so entertaining to watch.
+But in reality, life isn’t scripted for entertainment.
+All of Hollywood’s fun imagining is just that – Hollywood.